Nike is using its new digital studio to build a community of sneakerheads

 Faris said these promotions are linked by a focus on scarcity and urgency, combined with the idea of giving sneakerheads the opportunity to “peacock” their knowledge.
 In other words, the most in-the-know fans can snag their own sneakers, then get bragging rights by sharing that knowledge with others.
 For example, Faris said users were posting photos of the Fuku menu on Instagram, and they’d hang out at a Stash location to help others unlock the promotion.

-Faris added that one of the goals is to use technology to capture “only the good lines, which is the tailgate, while avoiding the bad, which is where you feel like you’re at the DMV.”
+Faris added that one of the goals is to use technology to capture “only the good of lines, which is the tailgate, while avoiding the bad, which is where you feel like you’re at the DMV.”
 So even when users are directed to a certain geofenced area, there’s no actual line to pick up the physical shoes.
 That means it’s less of a cutthroat competition, and it doesn’t come with any tedious waiting.

 0